Loop-Hive/ScheduleX/.github/CONTRIBUTING.md

 4. Reference the issue number in the description (e.g., "Closes #42")
 5. Submit the pull request

-### 8. Close the Issue

-After your PR is successfully merged, go to the issue page that mark the issue as completed that have been merged.

 ## 📝 Code Guidelines